next-actions/pytest-mh/docs/articles/get-started.rst

 Define multihost topologies
 ---------------------------

-This is the first step when designing a test framework since it tells you what hosts and roles your project needs.
+This is the first step when designing a test framework since it defines what hosts and roles your project needs.
 For sudo, we want sudo rules to be fetched from different sources.
 We can consider each data source to be a single topology.

 * **sudoers**

-  * we only need one host
+  * only one host needed
   * users, groups and sudo rules will be created locally

 * **ldap**